Dabrafenib is a

 These side effects happen in fewer than 1 in 100 people (fewer than 1%).
 You might have one or more of them.
 They include:

-- eye problems – such as blurred vision, eye pain, redness in your eye, changes in vision, and flashes of light
+- inflammation of the eye.
+This can cause blurred vision, eye pain, redness in your eye, changes in vision, and flashes of light.

-- inflammation of your pancreas – you might get severe tummy pain, feel or be sick, a high temperature or you may have loose poo (stool)
+- inflammation of your pancreas.
+You might get severe tummy pain, feel or be sick, a high temperature or diarrhoea.

-- kidney problems – your blood test results may show your kidneys aren’t working properly, or symptoms might include confusion, not passing enough urine or shortness of breath
+- kidney problems.
+Your blood test results may show your kidneys aren’t working properly.
+You might have symptoms including confusion, not passing enough urine or shortness of breath.

 Coping with side effects